1981 Astro-Bluebonnet Bowl: Michigan

 The defending 1981 Rose Bowl champion Wolverines, who were the preseason #1, opened with a loss to Wisconsin.
 This led to the Badgers being ranked afterwards.
-Also, the #1 ranking led to the Clemson Tigers winning their first consensus national championship.
+Also, losing the #1 ranking led to the Clemson Tigers winning their first consensus national championship.
 The Wolverines responded the next week by beating Notre Dame 25-7.
 Wins over Navy and Indiana led to a cross state showdown at Michigan State, where the Wolverines downed the Spartans 38–20.
 The next week, Michigan hosted Iowa and lost 9–7.
 Michigan would win the next four games leading up to the Michigan–Ohio State rivalry football game on November 21.
 Michigan lost to Ohio State 14–9.
 Ohio State and Iowa were tied for the Big Ten conference championship.
 Iowa would go on to the 1982 Rose Bowl, as Iowa and Ohio State did not play each other, and Ohio State had been to the 1980 Rose Bowl.